ondrej-kvasnovsky/design-patterns-handbook/chapter1/singleton.md

 }
 ```

 Here is how we get the instance of such a singleton.

 ```
 ThreadSafeSingleton single = ThreadSafeSingleton.getInstance();
 ```

+### Hack singleton

 Anyway, there is a way to hack singleton and create new instances.
 We can use reflection and set the constructor as accesible.

 ```
 ThreadSafeSingleton instanceOne = ThreadSafeSingleton.getInstance();